Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

-cause your brain to reduce the production of the hormone melatonin, which makes you sleepy increase the production of the hormone serotonin, which affects your mood Though light therapy is recognizedTrusted Source as a first-line treatment for seasonal affective disorder, the lamps can be a bit pricy.
+cause your brain to reduce the production of the hormone melatonin, which makes you sleepy increase the production of the hormone serotonin, which affects your mood Though light therapy is recognized as a first-line treatment for seasonal affective disorder, the lamps can be a bit pricy.

 Some insurance plans may cover the cost of the light therapy box, especially if your healthcare professional recommends light therapy.
 If you have medical insurance, then checking with your insurance provider is a good idea.